yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	:::success:Congratulations
 	:tada: The signing server is now running on your computer!
+	Whenever Hub creates a sweep, it will ask the signing server to sign the bundle and return the signature.
 	:::

 	You're running the signing server in your shell session.
 If you close this session, the server will stop.
 Therefore, you might want to consider running the signing server in a screen/tmux session, a system-wide service, or a supervised process.